wp-plugins/simple-history/readme.txt

 * German
 * Simplified Chinese
 * Swedish
+* French
+* Arabic

+Lots of thanks to the translators!

 #### Donation and more plugins
 * If you like this plugin don't forget to [donate to support further development](http://eskapism.se/sida/donate/).